 - Safeguard measures

-- Import control of certain products of non-animal origin in accordance with EC-regulation 669-2009
+- The regulation of most products of non-animal origin

 - Increased level of controls on imports of rice and rice products from China

-- Import control of feed or food originating in or consigned from Japan following the accident at tht Fukushima nuclear power station
+- Import control of feed or food originating in or consigned from Japan following the accident at the Fukushima nuclear power station

 - Import control of mushrooms